-The source of Bellbrook's drinking water is groundwater pumped from wells drilled into the aquifer that lies beneath the City.
-The aquifer extends the length of the Miami Valley.
-Residents are encouraged to report activity or spills that could cause contamination of the aquifer.
+The source of Bellbrook's drinking water is groundwater that is pumped from wells drilled into the aquifer that lies beneath the City.
+This aquifer extends the length of the Miami Valley.
+Residents are strongly encouraged to report activity or spills that could cause contamination of the aquifer.

 The aquifer has a high susceptibility to contamination due to its sensitive nature and the existing potential contaminant sources identified.
-This does not mean that the well field will become contaminated; only that conditions are such that the groundwater could be impacted by potential contaminant sources.
+This does not mean that the well field will become contaminated, only that conditions are such that the groundwater could be impacted by potential contaminant sources.

 Future contamination can be avoided by implementing protective measures.
-More detailed information is available in the City's Wellhead Protection Report and Susceptibility Analysis, which can be obtained by contacting Ryan Pasley, Service Director, at (937) 848-8415.
+More detailed information is available in the City's Wellhead Protection Report and Susceptibility Analysis, which can be obtained by contacting Bellbrook's Service Director, Ryan Pasley, at (937) 848-8415.